andrewufrank/daino/docs/site/dough/PublicationList/index.md

 ---
-title: index for publication list (this text should be overwritten)
+abstract: index for the publication directory
 author: AUF
-version: publish
-visibility: public
 date: Jan.
 4, 2019
+indexSort: filename
 keywords: test
-abstract: index for the publication directory
+title: index for publication list (this text should be overwritten)
-# pageTemplate: page3.yaml
-# indexPage: True
-indexSort: filename
+version: publish
+visibility: public
 ---
 an index page for testing publication list

 - [cadastre](/PublicationList/resources/cadastre.html)